-- Only video streams in Windows Media Video (WMV) formats are supported. - You cannot reposition while background recording (e.g. rewind and fast-forward are disabled).
+- Only the following video streams are supported: - Video streams in Windows Media Video (WMV) format. - Video streams in FLV format transmitted using HTTP. - You cannot reposition while background recording (e.g. rewind and fast-forward are disabled).
 Only the "Go to start" operation is allowed.
 If you stop playback while background recording, you will be able to restart playback only from the starting position of the recorded data.